-- 1 who are not enrolled in kindergarten but are enrolled in a - 2 classroom program under R 340.1754 of the Michigan Administrative - 3 Code are determined by dividing the number of class hours scheduled - 4 and provided per year by 450.
-Full-time equated memberships for - 5 special education pupils who are not enrolled in kindergarten but - 6 are receiving early childhood special education services under R - 7 340.1755 or R 340.1862 of the Michigan Administrative Code are - 8 determined by dividing the number of hours of service scheduled and - 9 provided per year per pupil by 180. - 10 (z) A pupil of a district that begins its school year after - 11 Labor Day who is enrolled in an intermediate district program that - 12 begins before Labor Day is not considered to be less than a full- - 13 time pupil solely due to instructional time scheduled but not - 14 attended by the pupil before Labor Day. - 15 (aa) For the first year in which a pupil is counted in - 16 membership on the pupil membership count day in a middle college - 17 program, the membership is the average of the full-time equated - 18 membership on the pupil membership count day and on the - 19 supplemental count day for the current school year, as determined - 20 by the department.
-If a pupil described in this subdivision was - 21 counted in membership by the operating district on the immediately - 22 preceding supplemental count day, the pupil is excluded from the - 23 district's immediately preceding supplemental count for the - 24 purposes of determining the district's membership. - 25 (bb) A district or public school academy that educates a pupil - 26 who attends a United States Olympic Education Center may count the - 27 pupil in membership regardless of whether or not the pupil is a - 28 resident of this state. - 29 (cc) A pupil enrolled in a district other than the pupil's
+(y) Full-time equated memberships for special education pupils who are not enrolled in kindergarten but are enrolled in a 1 classroom program under R 340.1754 of the Michigan Administrative 2 Code are determined by dividing the number of class hours scheduled 3 and provided per year by 450.
+Full-time equated memberships for 4 5 special education pupils who are not enrolled in kindergarten but 6 are receiving early childhood special education services under R 7 340.1755 or R 340.1862 of the Michigan Administrative Code are 8 determined by dividing the number of hours of service scheduled and 9 provided per year per pupil by 180.

+10 (z) A pupil of a district that begins its school year after 11 Labor Day who is enrolled in an intermediate district program that 12 begins before Labor Day is not considered to be less than a full13 time pupil solely due to instructional time scheduled but not 14 attended by the pupil before Labor Day.

+15 (aa) For the first year in which a pupil is counted in 16 membership on the pupil membership count day in a middle college 17 program, the membership is the average of the full-time equated membership on the pupil membership count day and on the 18 19 supplemental count day for the current school year, as determined 20 by the department.
+If a pupil described in this subdivision was counted in membership by the operating district on the immediately 21 preceding supplemental count day, the pupil is excluded from the 22 23 district's immediately preceding supplemental count for the 24 purposes of determining the district's membership.

+(bb) A district or public school academy that educates a pupil who attends a United States Olympic Education Center may count the pupil in membership regardless of whether or not the pupil is a resident of this state.

+(cc) A pupil enrolled in a district other than the pupil's

-- 1 district of residence under section 1148(2) of the revised school 2 code, MCL 380.1148, is counted in the educating district. - (dd) For a pupil enrolled in a dropout recovery program that 3 meets the requirements of section 23a, the pupil is counted as 1/124 5 of a full-time equated membership for each month that the district 6 operating the program reports that the pupil was enrolled in the 7 program and was in full attendance.
+district of residence under section 1148(2) of the revised school code, MCL 380.1148, is counted in the educating district.

+(dd) For a pupil enrolled in a dropout recovery program that 3 meets the requirements of section 23a, the pupil is counted as 1/124 5 of a full-time equated membership for each month that the district 6 operating the program reports that the pupil was enrolled in the 7 program and was in full attendance.
 However, if the special 8 membership counting provisions under this subdivision and the 9 operation of the other membership counting provisions under this 10 subsection result in a pupil being counted as more than 1.0 FTE in 11 a fiscal year, the payment made for the pupil under sections 22a 12 and 22b must not be based on more than 1.0 FTE for that pupil, and any portion of an FTE for that pupil that exceeds 1.0 is instead 13 14 paid under section 25g.
 The district operating the program shall 15 report to the center the number of pupils who were enrolled in the 16 program and were in full attendance for a month not later than 30 17 days after the end of the month.
+A district shall not report a 18 pupil as being in full attendance for a month unless both of the 19 following are met:

-A district shall not report a - (i) A personalized learning plan is in place on or before the first school day of the month for the first month the pupil participates in the program.
+20 (i) A personalized learning plan is in place on or before the 21 first school day of the month for the first month the pupil 22 participates in the program.